08 Mar 2023

-Year-end tax planning: A 10-point checklist
+Year-end tax planning: a 10-point checklist

-1. Have you reviewed your pension arrangements?
+1. Have you reviewed your pension arrangements recently?

-5. Do you operate through a company?
+5. Do you run your own company?

-7. Have you given to charity?
+7. Have you given money to charity this tax year?

-8. Do you have stocks and shares?
+8. Do you own stocks and shares?

 9. Are you thinking about selling your business?

-10. What are your future financial plans?
+10. What are your financial plans in the future?

 The end of the tax year is a great time to think about your future finances.
 A qualified adviser can help you make the most of the current year’s tax reliefs and assess how your plans might evolve along with your circumstances and ambitions.